 The City of Springfield is the lead in overseeing the public outreach, construction and installation of the pedestrian crossings.
 The City of Springfield conducts stakeholder outreach in each location before construction occurs to perform analysis and determine possible mitigation measures related to the crossings.

-These six additional pedestrian crossings were identified in the 2010 Main Street Pedestrian Safety Study.
+These pedestrian crossings were identified in the 2010 Main Street Pedestrian Safety Study.
 The Study recommended a total of eight pedestrian crossings.
-To date two crossings have been installed by ODOT and two crossings have been installed by the City of Springfield.
+To date six Rapid Flashing Beacon Crossings have been installed on Main Street at 35th, 41st, 44th, 48th and 51st Streets and at Chapman Lane.
+The next pedestrian crossing to be installed on Main Street will be near 66th Street.

-View the following video to learn more about how to use a Rapid Flashing Beacon Crossing:
+View the City of Springfield’s Rapid Flashing Beacon Crossing video to learn more about to use this type of crossing.

 How can I stay informed?